k8ssandra/k8ssandra-terraform/gcp/README.md

 ### Required GCP APIs

-The following APIs will be enabled:
+The following APIs are enabled when the terraform is utilized:

 * Compute Engine API
 * Kubernetes Engine API